 In addition to sitting on amfAR’s board, Mr. Roberti has represented the city of New York’s interests on the MoMa PS1 board since 2013.
 Mr. Roberti has also served on the boards of Sacred Heart University, SUNY’s Empire State College Foundation, and the Catholic Alliance for the Common Good, and was a long-term board member and former chairman of the Center for Christian-Jewish Understanding.
 Mr. Roberti serves on The Shakespeare Theatre Company’s Board of Trustees and was recently elected Chair of one of Washington DC’s most highly regarded bipartisan events, Will on the Hill.

 Mr. Roberti served four consecutive terms in the Connecticut House of Representatives and was the youngest individual ever elected to a state legislature.
 Currently, he is a legacy member of the Democratic Senatorial Campaign Committee’s Majority Trust and the Democratic Congressional Campaign Committee’s Speaker’s Cabinet.
+He has acted as an advisor to numerous Presidential, House, Senate and Governors’ races.

 He and his wife Amy have four children and three grandchildren, and divide their time among their residences in New York, NY, Washington, DC and Palm Beach, FL.